 Contrary to the popular belief, gamification is not about turning a workplace into an arena for playing games.
 Rather it is about using the elements of gaming and game thinking in a non-gaming environment, such as business activities, to drive workforce engagement.
 It focuses on a key aspect of human psychology for driving engagement and uses technology to put it to work in a business environment.
 The concept taps into common motivating factors such as recognition, competition, and rewards to improve engagement by leveraging various game dynamics and elements including collaboration, opportunities, and progression.
 In fact, it is one of the few engagement strategies that can be used across key areas within an organization.

-- Gamification helps to eliminate fears of favouritism by allowing employees themselves to see how they stack up against one another and how they are being rewarded for it, again very similar to gaming scoreboards and leaderboards.
+2. Gamification helps to eliminate fears of favoritism by allowing employees themselves to see how they stack up against one another and how they are being rewarded for it, again very similar to gaming scoreboards and leaderboards.

 1. Understanding employee needs